TianTTL/fastQTLmapping/README.md

 It is common to include covariates in an eQTL model to account for such effects as population stratiﬁcation, gender, age, white blood count and other clinical variables.

 Covariate data is a space- or tab-delimited matrix with no table headers recorded in `covarFileName` file.
 Each column represents a sample; each row represents a covariate.
 User can specify which rows of covariates are categorical variables by setting `--categ`.
 Numeric covariates can be represented as numbers, while categorical covariates can be represented  as numbers or strings.
+For an example of a covariate file containing 1 categorical covariate and 9 numerical covariates, please refer to [this sample](testdata/dataset1.covar.data).

-The individual order of the omics data and the covariate data must be consistent.
-Missing values need to be marked by a unique string.
+**The individual order of the omics data and the covariate data must be consistent.** Missing values need to be marked by a unique string.

 ## Output